maveniverse/mimir/README.md

 # Mímir

-Note: this code is Proof of Concept, with a lot of To-Be-Done parts (like config).
+Note: this code is Proof of Concept, with a lot of To-Be-Done parts and intentionally simple as possible.
+For now only "central" repository released artifacts are supported.

 Goal: A system-wide cache for Maven.
 Will make you to love to nuke your local repository.
 It adds a layer of cache between resolver and transport.
 This implies it works irrelevant of location of your local repository and its kind (enhanced, split, whatever).
-You have one single "local" cache (by def in `~/.mimir/local`) and it is consulted before Maven would go remote.
-For now, only HTTP-ish release remote repositories are supported.
+You have one single "local" system-wide cache (by def in `~/.mimir/local`) and it is consulted before Maven would go remote.
+For now, only "central" release remote repository is supported.
-This local cache may be used by all Maven builds running on same workstation.
+This local cache can be used by all Maven builds running on same workstation.

-Another goal is to introduce "cache sharing" across LAN, so make Mimir able to share caches across LAN from several
+Another goal is to introduce "local cache sharing" across LAN, so make Mimir able to share caches across LAN from several
-workstations: basically if one workstation has the cache content, share it to neighbors if needed.
-For this a "cache publisher" needs to run on workstation, that will publish workstation "local cache" via LAN.
+workstations: basically if one workstation has the cache content, share it to neighbors.
+Daemon does this by default.

 Concept:
 * "wraps" the actual connector being used by Resolver, provides "extra cache layer" between connector and transport